 3. What Is a Freedom to Operate Analysis?

-An FTO analysis of the retrieved search results focuses on the claims of the identified patents/pending applications to determine whether the product that is intended to be monetized falls within the scope of the claimed subject matter of the identified patents/pending applications.
-During such analysis, other sections of a patent application such as the specification and the drawings are not given a high priority per se, but are surely key to determination of the overall scope of the patent/application per se.
+A Freedom to Operate (FTO) analysis mainly comprises the focus on the claims of the identified patents/pending applications to determine whether the product that is intended to be commercially released or monetized falls within the scope of the claimed subject matter or overlaps in any manner with the identified patents/pending applications.
+During such analysis, other sections of a patent application such as the specification and the drawings are not given a high priority but are surely key to determining the overall scope of the patent/application.

 4. What Is a Freedom to Operate Opinion?